Searching the Social Security Death Index (SSDI) in One Step

 Does not display the age as part of the results

 So I developed my own software that modifies the behavior of the RootsWeb search engine in order to rectify the above defects.
-I call that RootsWeb Plus and it is the default search engine used by my search form.
+I call that RootsWeb Plus.

 However a caveat is in order.
 The way my software searches on birth and death ranges is to do repeated searches for each year in the range.
 Same for partial first and last names of less than three characters.
 If you use too many of these features together, the number of repeated searches can get quite large and the time taken might get prohibitive.
 So use these combinations prudently.